mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

     >[!IMPORTANT]
     >
     >Messages created in campaigns are specific to [!DNL Journey Optimizer] campaign capabilities.
-Once created, they will be accessible from campaigns only, and will not display in the **[!UICONTROL Messages]** menu.
+Once created, they will be accessible from campaigns only.

 ## Additional resources